-2020/21 Approved Revenue Budget
+2021/22 Approved Revenue Budget

 The Authority would normally prepare a multi-year financial strategy to reflect the period covered by the Government grant settlement and to tie into the period covered by our Community Integrated Risk Management Plan.
-However, 2020/21 was the second year the Government provided a grant settlement for only one year, which alongside a one year funding settlement for pension costs made financial planning challenging.
+However, 2021/22 was the third year the Government provided a grant settlement for only one year, which alongside a one year funding settlement for pension costs made financial planning challenging.
 To address this uncertainty we have planned for a range of potential scenarios.
 We are underpinning this approach by continuing to maintain a Budget Support Fund to help phase the implementation of future budget efficiencies and budget cuts to address further Government funding reductions if these arise.

-In relation to 2020/21 the financial strategy reflected an increase in Government funding of £0.204m, an increase of 1.6%.
-This small increase in funding needs to be considered in the context of reductions made over the previous eight years as recurring Government funding received by the Authority in 2020/21 is £5.731m less than in 2013/14; which is a recurring reduction of 31%.
+In relation to 2021/22 the financial strategy reflected an increase in Government funding of £0.029m.
+This small increase in funding needs to be considered in the context of reductions made over the previous nine years as recurring Government funding received by the Authority in 2021/22 is \pounds 5.354m less than in 2013/14; which is a recurring reduction of 29%.